f-o-a-m/kepler/hs-abci-extra/README.md

 ## Example using middleware

-There is a small example using the RequestLogger middlware [here](https://github.com/f-o-a-m/hs-abci/tree/master/hs-abci-example).
+There is a small example using the RequestLogger middleware [here](https://github.com/f-o-a-m/hs-abci/tree/master/hs-abci-example).